 May is when spring flowers first start becoming available.
 May is filled with fragrant flowers, from garden roses to apple blossoms.
 May is also the month when temperatures and weather can be the most difficult to anticipate.
 Highlights include double tulips, fragrant roses, anemones, and the ever stunning lily of the valley.

 June is when field flowers and perennials start growing and blooming.
 Some of the most beautifully and gently scented flowers that we grow are available in June, like our local peonies, lilacs, stock and sweet peas.
 June truly is peony paradise, as it is usually the only month that local peonies are available.

 July is when the annuals really start blooming, and many varieties that start blooming in July will continuously bloom until September.
-July has some beautiful colour options, as colourful sunflowers and rudbeckias start to bloom, but gentle coloured astilbe, foxglove and sweet peas are available as well.
+July has some beautiful colour options, as bright sunflowers and rudbeckias start to bloom, but gentle coloured nigella, foxglove and sweet peas are available as well.

 August truly is the most abundant month at the farm, with the highest volumes and variety available.
 Dahlias and lisianthus both are available beginning in August, and they truly are some of the most stunning flowers available in Ontario.
 Asters and celosia are available as well, and August is truly the month with the most freedom and creativity.

 September begins to see the slight shift into more fall coloured flowers, as coloured foliage and autumn berries and grasses become available.
 Highly sought-after japanese anemone become available, as well as sedum and ornamental kale.
 Dahlias and lisianthus continue to bloom and September is a gorgeous month of late summer and early autumn colour palettes.